 Breach of Fiduciary Duty

 Brokers have the duty to act in your best interests, including allocating assets in accordance with your goals, financial situation and needs, and risk tolerance.
+That means not practicing in overconcentration, churning, high risk investments, or other bad practices.
 If your broker or financial advisor fails to act as your fiduciary in your best interest when managing your assets, you may be qualified to join the thousands of investors who bring claims for breach of fiduciary duty in arbitration every year.

 What is a Fiduciary Duty?